| Foods of

 did agriculture affect the Amerindian way of life and ability to thrive on

-5. Introduce foods brought into the Caribbean by Europeans:
+islands?
+5. Introduce foods brought into the Caribbean by Europeans: Jump ahead to

 1492 and the arrival of the Europeans, starting with Christopher Columbus.
 Christopher